katjaq/BrainBoxTutorials/README.md

 #### Join us!

-We hope to be part of the [mozsprint](https://mozilla.github.io/global-sprint/projects/), the global Mozilla sprint 2017! (currently applying) You can join us in person at the Institut Pasteur, Paris, on Github, or on our [slack channel](https://brainhack-slack-invite.herokuapp.com/) #brainboxtutorials.
+Join our project on github any time :) and join us also for the [mozsprint](https://github.com/mozilla/global-sprint/issues/119) – the global Mozilla sprint – June 1 & 2 2017!
+You can join us in person at the Institut Pasteur, Paris, on Github, or on our [slack channel](https://brainhack-slack-invite.herokuapp.com/) #brainboxtutorials.
 You can also e-mail us to get in touch at openneurobrainbox at gmail dot com!